ExpediaDotCom/haystack-collector/README.md

 [![License](https://img.shields.io/badge/license-Apache%20License%202.0-blue.svg)](https://github.com/ExpediaDotCom/haystack/blob/master/LICENSE)

 # haystack-collector
-haystack component that collects spans from various sources and publish to kafka.
-Till today, we have kinesis span collector that reads from kinesis stream and writes the spans to kafka topic
+This haystack component collects spans from various sources and publish to kafka.
+As of today, we support two sources:

+1. Kinesis: Kinesis span collector reads protobuf serialized spans from a kinesis stream, validates it and write the data to kafka topic.
+2. Http: Http span collector listens on port 8080 for proto serialized span bytes, validates it and write the data to kafka topic.

 ## Building